-There’s no feeling quite like the satisfaction of finishing up a good DIY project, whether it’s something small like putting up a new shelf, or something bigger, like making your own table.
-However, sometimes DIY projects don’t always go as planned.
+There’s no feeling quite like the satisfaction of finishing up a good DIY project, whether it’s something small like putting up a new floating shelf or something bigger like making your own table.
+However, sometimes DIY projects don’t go as planned.

 Today, we’re going over some quick tips to help prevent this from happening to you by helping you figure out which screws are the ideal screws for your situation.

-The most important thing to remember about using screws to attach your table top is that the thicker the top, the longer the screw you can use, but if you’re attaching a thinner table top, you’ll need a shorter screw.
+The most important thing to remember about using screws to attach your table top is that the thicker the top, the longer the screw you can use.
+If you’re attaching a thinner table top, you’ll need a shorter screw.

-In our standard skirt kits, we include 1 1/4″ long wood screws.
-These screws give you approximately 5/8″ penetration into the table top, so no less than a 3/4″ table top is recommended if you choose to use the screws we send.
-(1″ thick tops are considered ideal, though.)
-If you plan to use your own screws, double check and make sure that they’re all the same length before you begin, and that you have enough allowance for your table top.
+In our standard table skirt kits, we include 1 1/4″ long wood screws.
+These screws give you approximately 5/8″ penetration into the table top, so no less than a 3/4″ table top is recommended if you choose to use the screws we send (1″ thick tops are considered ideal, though).
+If you plan to use your own screws, double check and make sure that they’re all the same length before you begin and that you have enough allowance for your table top.

 You should also take into consideration the type of wood you’re using for the table top, as well.
 Softer woods will compress more easily under the screw, thus allowing for deeper penetration, whereas harder woods will withstand the pressure from the screws better and not allow the screws to penetrate quite as deep.
 However, hard woods tend to break the heads of screws off as they’re tightening gaps.
 For example, a knotty pine kit (softer wood) will allow you to drill a screw snugly into the pocket hole more so than a hickory kit (harder wood) will allow.